 Nearly 150 third, fourth, and fifth grade students file into the auditorium at Cook Elementary, the hallway buzzing with excited energy.
 Students greet WITS staff and GCM Grosvenor volunteers with bright smiles, high fives, and even hugs as they pass through the halls.
 Some ogle the tables stacked high with hundreds of orange tote bags, exclaiming in eager awe, “It’s WITS!”

 “I have learned from my time as a WITS volunteer that the need [for WITS] is very essential.
 Reading is a very integral part of our lives and it must be stirred up and encouraged in children as early as possible.”

-Marlene, a fourth grade student from McClellan Elementary, and her mentor Heidi from Morgan Stanley interviewed each other for the Student & Mentor Spotlight this month.
+Ariel, a fifth grade student from Everett Elementary, and her mentor Nick from Robert W. Baird & Company interviewed each other for the June Student & Mentor Spotlight.